Coinz casino review

 - Small but varied live casino

-- No specialty games
+- A few specialty games from 155.io

 - No table games

 Coinz offers a solid catalogue overall.
-With just over 520 games, there’s enough here to keep you busy for a while.
+With over 1,000 games, there’s enough here to keep you busy for a while.
 During my Coinz casino review period, I found that it covers the basics well enough, but I can imagine that if you’re committing to the site for the long term, you might want as many titles as possible.

 That said, having at least a small live casino section does mix things up.
 Some sites, like Spindoo or Spinfinite, only offer slots, which makes the gameplay feel repetitive after a while.
 Coinz avoids that problem somewhat by including blackjack, roulette, and baccarat tables, though the selection is small.
 I’d never tried Gravity Plinko before, so it was fun to test out something entirely new.